-An unexpected email comes from your homeowner, and it very officially states that you and your family have 60 days to vacate the house.
-Not only do you have to leave the house, but you are required to fulfill the clean out and walk through obligations.
+An unexpected email comes from your landlord, and it very officially states that you and your family have 60 days to vacate the house.
+Not only do you have to leave the house, but you are required to fulfill the cleaning and walk-through obligations.

 The actual words in the contract are probably written in confusing legalese, but they all mean the same thing.
 You have to leave.
 Why?
 Because you signed a rental agreement with a reverse military clause.